BarbeRousseLibre/hermessenger/docs/FORM_CONFIG.md

 If you need, for example, a checkbox to allow users to get a copy of their message too, it's 7.

-If you use an honeypot above that, it's 8.
+If you add any other input, textarea, checkbox, it's 8.
+And so on.

 These 8 fields are mandatory and needs to be in the HTML source code as into this array.

 Below an example for a contact form with:
-- Honey pot, an invisible input to trap bots and alike
 - First name input
 - Second name input
 - Email input
 - A zip code input
 - A prefixed select list for subject
-- An input subject field
 - A textarea for body
 - A checkbox to ask to get a copy while sending the message
 - A submit button to send the request.